︎ Work

 Type: Billboard.

 ︎︎︎Project: Too Long; Didn’t Read (at all), 2020.
-MDes graduate thesis for the University of Illinois Chicago, School of Design with the Basel School of Design.
+MDes graduate thesis for the University of Illinois Chicago, School of Design, in collaboration with the Basel School of Design.

 Type: Printed book.